Well-Posed KL-Regularized Control via Wasserstein and Kalman-Wasserstein KL Divergences: Explicit Expressions for the State-Space-Aware KL Divergence

 \end{remark}

-\section{Explicit expressions for the state-space-aware KL divergence}
+\section{Explicit Expressions for the State-Space-Aware KL Divergence}

-{ In the following, we will consider the manifold $M = \R^d$, which is \textit{non-compact} (see the discussion \cite[pp.~730--731]{L1988}).
-We will use the analogies of the formulas above, not claiming their well-definedness. }
+In the following, we consider the manifold $M=\mathbb{R}^d$, which is \textit{non-compact} (see \citep[pp.~730--731]{L1988}).
+We will use the formal analogies of the formulas above, without claiming that they are always well-defined in this setting. \footnote{See the preprint \citep{DA2026} for a treatment in the non-compact setting, specializing to Gaussian measures on $\mathbb{R}^n$.}

-First, we will treat the linearized Wasserstein metric $\O_m$ with $m \equiv 1$.
-Since the linearized Wasserstein geometry is flat, the associated canonical divergence is a symmetric quantity resembling a squared norm. \begin{theorem}[Linearized Wasserstein KL-divergence = Coulomb MMD] For $\mu, \nu \in P_+^{\infty}(\R^d)$, the linearized Wasserstein divergence $D^{\dot{H}^{-1}}(\mu \mid \nu)$ is equal to
+First, we will treat the linearized Wasserstein metric $g_{\cdot}^{\dot{H}^{-1}}$.
+Since this geometry is flat, the associated canonical divergence is symmetric and a squared norm. \begin{theorem}[Linearized Wasserstein KL-divergence = Coulomb MMD] For $\rho, \nu \in P_+^{\infty}(\R^d)$, the linearized Wasserstein divergence $D^{\dot{H}^{-1}}(\rho \mid \nu)$ is equal to

 where $\Phi$ is the fundamental solution of $- \Delta \Phi = \delta_0$. \end{theorem}

 \begin{proof} See \cref{sec:linW_KLD}. \end{proof}